shevva111/Generation-models-and-datasets/README.md

-Code for generation of sythetic tabular datasets and csv files representing each models output
+Code for generation of sythetic tabular datasets and csv files representing each models output used for my master thesis titled, "Privacy Evaluation of TabularSynthetic Data Generation usingLarge Language Models".

 ## Repository Structure